Akryum/meteor-vite/.changeset/lemon-queens-buy.md

 ### Minor changes
 - Update MeteorStubs plugin error handler to emit errors when a Meteor client entrypoint isn't specified
 - Wrap MeteorStubs plugin around plugin setup helper function to catch and format exceptions whenever possible
+- The Vite worker now has a [`MeteorEvents`](https://github.com/JorgenVatle/meteor-vite/blob/f8445f71e0a7979e6a29460e825ee34bf387a0ec/npm-packages/meteor-vite/src/meteor/MeteorEvents.ts) interface to listen in on IPC messages sent by Meteor, such as client refresh and pause events.